 The third session focuses on how decisions are made to address the needs of those experiencing food insecurity, and who is making those decisions.
-The session will include a reflection in the way decisions have been made in the past, and opportunities for understanding needs and root causes and making meaningful and high impact decisions together in the future.
+The session includes a reflection in the way decisions have been made in the past, and opportunities for understanding needs and root causes and making meaningful and high impact decisions together in the future.

 Participants will learn how some local agencies and nonprofits worked together in new ways to evaluate changes in demand and supply of food in response to the COVID-19 pandemic.
-Case studies from the Grand Traverse Area, and from Des Moines, Iowa will be featured.
-Speakers will share information about how data from community members, and about community needs and resources, informs decisions-making within an individual organization, like a food pantry, and also across multiple agencies and entities through collaborative information-sharing and assessment.
+Case studies from the Grand Traverse Area, and from Des Moines, Iowa are featured.
+Speakers share information about how data from community members, and about community needs and resources, informs decisions-making within an individual organization, like a food pantry, and also across multiple agencies and entities through collaborative information-sharing and assessment.

 Session Three Recording